 - Quick, simple and time-saving.

 - Security concerns, because you’ll have to upload your files to their servers.

-- Conversion quality of some services is not good.
+- The conversion quality of some services is not good.

 - Limitations such as file size, sign-up needed, etc.

-What's the best PDF to Word converter program for macOS?
-It's hard to say, but we find PDFelement for Mac powerful and incredibly easy to use.
-It's more than a converter, you can also use it to directly edit any PDF files even if they are scanned ones.
+What’s the best PDF to Word converter app for Mac?
+We found PDFelement incredibly easy to use.
+It’s more than a converter, you can also use it to directly edit any PDF files even if they are scanned ones.

-Here's a quick step by step guide on how to convert PDF to Word using PDFelement:
+Here’s a quick step by step guide on how to convert PDF to Word using PDFelement for Mac: